LearnOnDemandSystems/docs/lod/api-consumer.md

     - **POST**: use the POST verb to add new data.
     - **DELETE**: use the DELETE verb to delete data.
     - **PUT**: use the PUT verb to modify data
-- **URL**:
+- **URL**: A webhook URL that will be used to send the Webhook response to when the configured platform event occurs.
+Any lab [replacement token](../lod/feature-focus/cloud-resource-templates/replacement-tokens.md) can also be added to the URL surrounded by `{}`.
+For example:The lab instance ID will be injected into URL using the replacement value `{id}`. `https://myexternalsite.com/labinstance/changed/{id}`.
 - **Headers**: headers should be entered in `name=value` format, with each header on a new line.
 It is recommended to add an authorization header in order to secure your webhook.
     - **Send Lab Details as Content Body**: the content body will contain JSON-formatted information about the lab instance.
 Example:
         ```JSON{
         "Id": 998592321,
         "UserId": 5023932,